Crown Immunity: Constitutional and Administrative Law Perspective (004482)

 Description

-The objective of this course is to highlight the differences between prerogative immunity and interjurisdictional immunity; to describe the origin and evolution of these two doctrines; and to review recent case law.
+The objective of this course is to highlight the differences between prerogative immunity from statute, intergovernmental immunity, and interjurisdictional immunity; to describe the origin and evolution of these doctrines; and to review recent case law.

-At the end of this workshop, participants should be able to understand the differences between the two doctrines and know how to assess an operational immunity issue.
+At the end of this workshop, participants should be able to understand the differences between the three doctrines and know how to assess an operational immunity issue.

-Presented by the Constitutional, Administrative & International Law Section in collaboration with the Legal Practices Policy Division (LPPD)
+Client: The Constitutional, Administrative & International Law Section in collaboration with the Centre of Expertise for Learning and Professional Development (CoELPD).

 Registration deadline: 5 working days prior to the course date.